eduardofleck/dumb-list/README.md

 Create a file backend/.env and fill int the variables

-appConnectionString=Your connection string to postgres appSecret=your app secret
+    appConnectionString=Your connection string to postgres
+    appSecret=your app secret

-//There is a file example.env to use.
+**TIP:** There is a file example.env to use.
 Just rename to .env and fill in the variables

 ## Frontend

 npm run dev

 ## Backend

 npm run dev